lquerel/otel-multivariate-time-series/README2.md

 ![steps](images/steps.svg)

-The dataset used for this benchmark can be found in the [git repository](https://github.com/lquerel/otel-multivariate-time-series).
-The multivariate time-series is composed of 9 labels (dimensions) and 8 metrics.
+The dataset used for this benchmark can be found [here](data/multivariate-time-series.json).

+Each event is composed of 9 labels (dimensions) and 8 metrics.

-## Total time
+## Comparative performance
 As demonstrated by the following chart, both the OTEL columnar and OTEL arrow are much more efficient than the current OTEL implementation.

 ![total time](images/total_time.png)

+## Speed up per operation
+### OTEL columnar
 Speed ups per operation of the **OTEL columnar** implementation compared OTEL v1 (batch size=10000):
 * Batch creation is 11.5 faster
 * Batch processing is **5.1 faster**